putriiiyyy/Motorcycle_Part_Sales/README.md

 - SQL → for querying, grouping, and calculating net revenue
 - Tableau Public → for interactive dashboards and visualization

-# 📚 Credits & Acknowledgements
-- This project was inspired by and uses a dataset provided in a DataCamp project.
-- Dataset & project context: **© DataCamp**
-- All SQL queries, analysis, and additional work in this repository were created by me.
-- You can learn more about the original project on DataCamp https://www.datacamp.com/datalab/w/05d9eaa7-1db8-4414-872f-29db4ae7b959/edit

 # 🔍 Analysis Focus
 - Revenue trends: Analyzing net revenue across product lines and warehouses
 - Client segmentation: Focusing on wholesale clients for deeper insights